KaufHA/kauf-rgbww-bulbs/enabling-effects.md

-# Enabling and Developing Effects
+# Enabling and Developing Custom Effects

-This guide will walk through enabling the built-in ESPHome light effects.
+This guide will walk through enabling the built-in ESPHome light effects, as well as provide a sample custom lambda effect.
 This requires building custom firmware and flashing your bulb and as such you should be familiar with code development.